Irritable Bowel Syndrome (IBS)

 How is IBS diagnosed?

-One thing to note is that IBS is a diagnosis of exclusion.
-This means that your doctor will rule out other possible conditions causing these symptoms before coming to this diagnosis.
+It is important to note that IBS is a diagnosis of exclusion.
+This means that your Gastroenterologist will rule out other possible conditions causing these symptoms before confirming the diagnosis.

-The Rome IV criteria is used to diagnose IBS.
-The below criteria are directly taken from the Rome Foundation’s website:
+The Rome IV criteria is used to diagnose IBS, and the diagnostic criteria are as follows (quoted from the Rome Foundation Website):

-• Recurrent abdominal pain on average at least 1 day/week in the last 3 months, is associated with two or more of the following criteria:
+• Recurrent abdominal pain, on average at least one day/week in the last three months, is associated with two or more of the following criteria:

 • Associated with a change in form (appearance) of stool